GoogleCloudPlatform/magic-modules/docs/content/docs/best-practices/_index.md

 ### Mitigating data loss risk via deletion_protection

 Some resources, such as databases, have a significant risk of unrecoverable data loss if the resource is accidentally deleted due to a change to a ForceNew field.
-For these resources, the best practice is to add a `deletion_protection` field that defaults to `true`.
-This can be client-side only or can be backed by a server-side field.
-The Terraform field should default to `true` even if the server-side field does not.
+For these resources, the best practice is to add a `deletion_protection` field that defaults to `true`, which prevents the resource from being deleted if enabled.
+Although it is a small breaking change, we believe that for users, the benefits of `deletion_protection` defaulting to `true` outweigh the cost.

-APIs also sometimes add `deletion_protection` fields, which will default to `false` for backwards-compatibility reasons.
-However, for Terraform, the benefits of `deletion_protection` defaulting to `true` outweigh the smaller cost of the breaking change.
-In cases where both server-side and client-side fields have been separately added to the provider, they should be reconciled into a single field in the next major release.
+APIs also sometimes add `deletion_protection` fields, which will generally default to `false` for backwards-compatibility reasons.
+Any `deletion_protection` API field added to an existing Terraform resource must match the API default initially.
+The default may be set to `true` in the next major release.
+For new Terraform resources, any `deletion_protection` field should default to `true` in Terraform regardless of the API default.

+A resource can have up to two `deletion_protection` fields (with different names): one that represents a field in the API, and one that is only in Terraform.
+This could happen because the API added its field after `deletion_protection` already existed in Terraform; it could also happen because a separate field was added in Terraform to make sure that `deletion_protection` is enabled by default.
+In either case, they should be reconciled into a single field (that defaults to `true`) in the next major release.

+Resources that do not have a significant risk of unrecoverable data loss or similar critical concern will not be given `deletion_protection` fields.

+{{< hint info >}}
-The previous best practice was a field called `force_delete` that defaulted to `false`.
+**Note:** The previous best practice was a field called `force_delete` that defaulted to `false`.
 This is still present on some resources for backwards-compatibility reasons, but `deletion_protection` is preferred going forward.

-Resources that do not have a significant risk of unrecoverable data loss or similar critical concern will not be given `deletion_protection` fields.
+{{< /hint >}}

 ## Deletion policy